Mauricio Echazú: 2010

-Lost to Sebastián Decoud 3–6, 6–3, 3–6 in Colombia F1 first round on clay.
-Then, played Colombia F2 on clay, defeating Eduardo Struvya in 1st round and Nicolás Barrientos in 2nd round.
+Echazú lost to Sebastián Decoud in Colombia F1 first round on clay.
+Then, played Colombia F2 on clay, defeating Eduardo Struvya in the first round and Nicolás Barrientos in the second round.
 He lost to Sebastián Decoud 3–6, 3–6 in quarterfinals.
-In Colombia F3 played on clay, also managed to go to semifinales in which he lost to Víctor Estrella 3–6, 4–6, previously had won to Ecuatorian Emilio Gomez 2–6, 6–4, 6–4, though.
+In Colombia F3 played on clay, also managed to go to semifinales in which he lost to Víctor Estrella, previously had won against Ecuatorian Emilio Gómez, though.

 Also, played Bolivia F1 on clay.
 Lost to Adam El Mihdawy por 2–6, 0–4 RET because of hand injury in semifinals.
 After that, played three futures tournaments in Chile, all played on clay.
-In Chile F1, won against Gaston-Arturo Grimolizzi 6–2, 6–2 in quarterfinals and won to Cristóbal Saavedra-Corvalán por 6–3, 0–6, 6–3 in semifinals.
-In the final, lost to Chilean Guillermo Rivera-Aránguiz 2–6, 6–4, 5–7.
+In Chile F1, won against Gaston-Arturo Grimolizzi in quarterfinals and won against Cristóbal Saavedra Corvalán por 6–3, 0–6, 6–3 in semifinals.
+In the final, lost to Chilean Guillermo Rivera Aránguiz 2–6, 6–4, 5–7.
 Match in which Mauricio Echazú had had 2–6, 6–4, *5–4 serving for the match and even had had a couple of match points suffering chocking and then, lost it.